aaartyomsss/budget-app/README.md

 # BudgIt App

-This project was created as a part of University of Helsinki Full-stakc WebDev course.
-The work was going smoothly up until September 2021.
+This project was created as a part of University of Helsinki Full-stack WebDev course.
+The work was going smoothly up until September 2021 and then has abrubtly ended.

 Now, over a year has passed an it is time to get back to it.

+## Quick remarks after the submission for 7 credits.

+After submission there will still be work on the project as I would like to continue developing it for personal use.
+So please for grading refer to main branch.
+There are still 2 key issues in my opinion that are present in this project:

+    a.
+Minor security vulnerabilities.
+While main points are resolved from what I have gathered, there is still a lot of 'openly' accessible endpoints, which should not happen and auth related issues.
+    b.
+Low test coverage on the backend and non-existed testing on the frontend.

+Once those issues are resolved, new features for the app will be developed.

+That is all,
+Thank you in advance for reviewing my project.
+Will be happy to get a feedback.

+## Time spent

-Time spent bullets.
-Well, I was at times not to specific with the categories, so let me write down everything that was done before sep/ 2021
+Well, when starting out I was at times not too specific with the categories, but either ways let me write down everything that was done before September 2021

 1. Initializing backend - 0.5h
 2. Login/ Signup backend - 1h